-Our study provides a framework for estimating nutrient productivity from fish survey data using publicly-available statistical predictions of fish growth rates [13] and nutrient concentrations [20].
+Our study provides a framework for estimating nutrient productivity from fish survey data using publicly-available statistical predictions of fish growth rates [12] and nutrient concentrations [19].
 Nutrient productivity measures the turnover of nutrients between trophic levels, offering insights into nutrient flux in reef food webs and providing a new approach for quantifying food provisioning from coral reefs.
-This rate-based metric unites concepts from food systems, ecology, and fisheries theory, and is complementary to emerging research on reef fish productivity [15,18,27] and elemental flux [19].
-We used statistical models fitted to published data to make statistical predictions of nutrient concentrations in reef fish species, which is necessary for estimating assemblage-level nutrient productivity in diverse and data-limited reef fishes[57][28,58].
-Future research will need to consider potential for environmental variation to influence nutrient concentrations in fish [16,59], and how such intraspecific variation might have knock-on effects for nutrient flux through reef food webs.
+This rate-based metric unites concepts from food systems, ecology, and fisheries theory, and is complementary to emerging research on reef fish productivity [14,17,26] and elemental flux [18].
+We used statistical models fitted to published data to make predictions of nutrient concentrations in reef fish species, and combined these with ‘snapshot’ fish surveys that capture community size structure and species composition, both of which are spatially and temporally variable.
+These steps were necessary to estimate assemblage-level nutrient productivity among diverse and data-limited reef fishes, but we note that scaling underwater snapshots of reef fish communities to dynamic processes (e.g. nutrient productivity) remains a fundamental challenge for coral reef science [56].
+Confronting empirical analyses of underwater surveys with alternate approaches, such as ecosystem models, will help to assess strengths and limitations of scaling individual fish to dynamic ecosystem properties.
+Nevertheless, growth rate [16] and nutrient content models [15] have been validated for statistical performance on reef fishes, and their predictions have been effectively combined with ecological surveys to update our understanding of the structure and functioning of coral reefs [27,57].
+In addition to refining growth rate and nutrient estimates, future research will need to consider potential for environmental variation to influence nutrient concentrations in fish [15,58], and how such intraspecific variation might have knock-on effects for nutrient flux through reef food webs.

-We analysed trophic groups of fish with similar diets and behaviours that are relevant to fisheries (herbivores, piscivore, mobile invertivores) [10], whereas previous large-scale analyses delineated reef fish pyramids using trophic levels [9,15].
+We analysed trophic groups of fish with similar diets and behaviours that are relevant to fisheries (herbivores, piscivore, mobile invertivores) [9], whereas previous large-scale analyses delineated reef fish pyramids using trophic levels [8,14].
 Since fisheries management typically focuses on species or gear restrictions that affect catch selection, we suggest regulating fishing using trophic groups (vs. trophic levels).
-This approach also avoids issues arising from assigning a single trophic level to species with diverse (e.g. ‘nominal’ herbivores [60]) and variable diets (e.g. ontogenetic shifts [61,62]).
-Our analysis also focused on reef fish species observed in ecological surveys, but not invertebrates that contribute to energy and nutrient flux in coral reef food webs [63], particularly in rubble habitats.
-Analysis of entire food webs (i.e. fish, invertebrates, and primary producers) is a longstanding challenge in coral reef science, owing to high turnover of small, cryptic species [35] and high biomass of mobile top predators [12], both of which are difficult to census accurately at comparable spatio-temporal scales.
+This approach also avoids issues arising from assigning a single trophic level to species with diverse (e.g. ‘nominal’ herbivores [59]) and variable diets (e.g. ontogenetic shifts [60,61]).
+Our analysis also focused on reef fish species observed in ecological surveys, but not invertebrates that contribute to energy and nutrient flux in coral reef food webs [62], particularly in rubble habitats.
+Analysis of entire food webs (i.e. fish, invertebrates, and primary producers) is a longstanding challenge in coral reef science, owing to high turnover of small, cryptic species [34] and high biomass of mobile top predators [11], both of which are difficult to census accurately at comparable spatio-temporal scales.
 Our results suggest that invertebrate biomass (or population turnover) was higher on rubble and low-biomass reefs that supported the largest (relative) biomass of mobile invertivores.
-Indeed, invertebrates can be significant contributors to energy flux in reef food webs [63,64], while many reefs support invertebrate fisheries that may benefit vulnerable people (e.g. reef gleaning by women) [65].
+Indeed, invertebrates can be significant contributors to energy flux in reef food webs [62,63], while many reefs support invertebrate fisheries that may benefit vulnerable people (e.g. reef gleaning by women) [64].
 Analysis of invertebrate contributions to coral reef biomass, biomass turnover and nutrient production, and better integration of ecological and fisheries surveys with nutritional values for invertebrates, will help to address these knowledge gaps.